TheClimateCorporation/parliamentarian/README.md

+# Parliamentarian

-parliament is an AWS IAM linting library.
+Parliamentarian is an AWS IAM linting library forked from the original [parliament](https://github.com/duo-labs/parliament).
 It reviews policies looking for problems such as:

 - malformed json
 - missing required elements
 - incorrect prefix and action names